shellywanamaker/shellywanamaker.github.io/_posts/2018-02-08-2015-DIA-Oysterseed-new-info.md

 | 29C     | 9/14/15 | 8       | Oysterseed 14     | 13, 15, 16             | 8                    |

 All are control seeds
-Files are from Rhonda's owl folder: http://owl.fish.washington.edu/phainopepla/C_gigas/2015-12-30/ Some samples had to be re-done, which is why there are four February files
+Files are from Rhonda's [owl folder](http://owl.fish.washington.edu/phainopepla/C_gigas/2015-12-30/).
+Some samples had to be re-done, which is why there are four February files